chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 It works, and a `Thread` being a very raw and low level thing, gives the maximum flexibility to control execution and manage some attached resources etc. Also the work on the newly created thread starts immediately.
 But, creating them in code might cause some serious issues as well.

 * Creating a new thread is pretty resource intensive.
-Starting & stopping threads take time (on the other hand, ThreadPool threads are not created or terminated once done.
+Creating, starting & stopping threads take time & consumes resources (on the other hand, ThreadPool threads are not created or terminated once done.
 Rather they are kept to be re-used again)
 * If we keep creating huge number of new threads it might become very difficult for the system to handle.
 If there are much more threads than CPU cores, the OS needs to do frequent context switches, which is heavy.
 That can result in the application hanging or even the whole system crashing
-* Managing and synchronizing them can be pretty complex, from correct coding and actual execution stand point
+* Managing and synchronizing them can be pretty complex, from correct coding to actual execution stand point

-So, for most purposes in modern .NET programming, it is reccomended to use `Task` instead (which does not necessarily mean a new threads).
+So, for most purposes in modern .NET programming, it is reccomended to use `Task` instead (which does not necessarily mean "new" threads).
+Tasks also inherently support multi-core.

 #### [4] Synchronous to Asynchronous with Task